center-for-threat-informed-defense/attack-workbench-frontend/docs/integrations.md

 ]
 ```

-Depending on your deployment of the workbench the REST API URL may be different.
+Depending on your deployment of the Workbench the REST API URL may be different.
 See the environment files, `src/environments/`, for the currently configured REST API URL.

 ### 3. Build the site

-Run `python3 update-attack.py` to build the website using the current workbench data.
+Run `python3 update-attack.py` to build the website using the current Workbench data.

 ### 4. Serve the site

 Copy the files from output to your web server or use `python3 -m http.server [port]` to host for local browsing.

-If the data within the workbench changes you will need to rebuild the site (from step 3) again; for this reason you may want to consider re-running your build and deploy pipeline at regular intervals using `cron` to keep the data synchronized with the contents of the workbench.
+If the data within the Workbench changes you will need to rebuild the site (from step 3) again; for this reason you may want to consider re-running your build and deploy pipeline at regular intervals using `cron` to keep the data synchronized with the contents of the Workbench.